Student Use of Personal Electronic Devices

 - Emergency use only: Phones may be used in emergencies with staff permission.

-D51 values communication and collaboration and we realize that achieving this goal requires collective action.
-Understanding the negative impact of technology overuse on children and adults is crucial and by recognizing these issues, we can make informed changes to promote a healthy childhood.
-We look forward to partnering with our D51 families, students, and staff to implement these changes for the 2024-25 school year.
+D51 values communication and collaboration, and we realize that achieving this goal requires collective action.
+Understanding the negative impact of technology overuse on children and adults is crucial, and by recognizing these issues, we can make informed changes to promote a healthy childhood.
+We look forward to partnering with our D51 families, students, and staff to implement these changes for the 2026-27 school year.

 If you have questions regarding the new Student Cell Phone Use Policy, please contact your child's school or our Communications Department.